tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/F_VEH-Editor.md

 On this tab different torque limits can be applied at the vehicle level.

-First, the maximum torque of the ICE may be limited for certain gears (see [Engine Torque Limitations](#engine-torque-and-engine-speed-limitations)).
+First, the maximum torque of the ICE may be limited for certain gears (see [Engine Torque Limitations](#torque-and-speed-limitations)).
 In case that the gearbox' maximum torque is lower than the engine's maximum torque or to model certain features like Top-Torque (where in the highest gear more torque is available) it is possible to limit the engine's maximum torque depending on the engaged gear.

 Next, the maximum available torque for the electric machine can be reduced at the vehicle level, both for propulsion and recuperation.
 The input file is the same as the maximum drive and maximum recuperation curve (see [Electric Motor Max Torque File](#electric-motor-max-torque-file-.vemp))

 Last, the overall propulsion of the vehicle (i.e., electric motor plus combusion engine) can be limited.
 The "Propulsion Torque Limit" curve limits the maximum effective torque at the gearbox input shaft over the input speed.
 This curve is added to the combustion engine's maximum torque curve (only positive values are allowed!).
-For details on the file format see [Propulsion Torque Limit File](#propulsion-torque-limit-file-.vtqp).
+For details on the file format see [Vehicle Boosting Limits](#vehcle-boosing-limits-.vemp).
 The propulsion torque limit has to be provided from 0 rpm to the maximum speed of the combustion engine.
 In case of P3 or P4 configuration, the torque at the gearbox input shaft is calculated assuming that the electric motor does not contribute to propelling the vehicle, considering the increased losses in the transmission components inbetween.
 For P2.5 powertrain configurations no special calculations are necessary as this architecture is internally anyhow modelled as P2 architecture.

 ##Vehicle Editor -- ADAS Tab